CDCgov/IMslide/README.md

 ## Overview
-This repo serves as documentation of code used to generate IM slide 1 during COVID19 response for the routine reporting team.
-Intially, this slide (IM slide 1) was generated in excel but was transitioned to using R during July 2020.
+This repo serves as documentation of code used by the routine reporting team to generate IM slide 1 during the COVID-19 response for the Case Surveillance Section.
+Intially, this slide (IM slide 1) was generated in excel but was transitioned to R during July 2020.
 Within this repo, each of these files discussed below is also included as example input and output.

 Once all packages are installed, one can just 'source' the entire [script](https://github.com/CDCgov/IMslide/tree/master/code) to generate